voxpupuli/onceover/README.md

 *The gateway drug to automated infrastructure testing with Puppet*

-Onceover is a tool to automatically run basic tests on an entire Puppet controlrepo.
+Onceover is a tool to automatically run basic tests on an entire Puppet control repository.

 It includes automatic parsing of the `Puppetfile`, `environment.conf` and others in order to stop silly mistakes ever reaching your Puppet Master!

 **🍺🥳 New in v3.17.1: Heaps more Windows fixes!
 Windows code is now more likely to compile on Non-Windows.**